Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Geometry/ListTransformations/README.md

 This sample can be used with or without provisioning projection engine data to your device.
 If you do not provision data, a limited number of transformations will be available.

+This sample uses a `GeographicTransformation`, which extends the `DatumTransformation` class.
+As of 100.9, ArcGIS Runtime also includes a `HorizontalVerticalTransformation`, which also extends `DatumTransformation`.
+The `HorizontalVerticalTransformation` class is used to transform coordinates of z-aware geometries between spatial references that have different geographic and/or vertical coordinate systems.

 To download projection engine data to your device:
 1. Log in to the [ArcGIS for Developers site](https://developers.arcgis.com/sign-in/) using your Developer account.
 2. In the Dashboard page, click '[Download APIs and SDKs](https://developers.arcgis.com/downloads/data)' and go to the `Supplemental ArcGIS Runtime Data` tab.